I'm Will Meecham—disabled surgeon, trauma survivor

 Medical Informatics graduate work (no degree), University of California, San Francisco

-Though raised an atheist, I’ve experienced mystical flowerings since early childhood, especially in nature.
-This spiritual intuition received scant encouragement, but it helped me cope with an upbringing beset by neglect, bereavement, and abuse.
+Though raised an atheist, from early childhood I've experienced mystical flowerings, especially in nature.
+Though spiritual intuition received scant encouragement as I grew up, it helped me cope with neglect, bereavement, and abuse.

 When spinal problems cut my career short, I experienced suicidal despair that gave way to ecstatic visions.
 With my conventional sense of reality shattered, I grew obsessed with spiritual philosophies and practices.
 I intensified my meditation practice and converted to Roman Catholicism.